snarfed/beautifulsoup/bs4/doc/source/index.rst

 :ref:`Tag.string <.string>` now operates recursively.
 If tag A contains a single tag B and nothing else, then A.string is the same as B.string.
 (Previously, it was None.)

+`Multi-valued attributes`_ like ``class`` are parsed into lists if they have more than one value.
+This may affect the way you search by CSS class.

 The ``BeautifulSoup`` constructor no longer recognizes the `markupMassage` argument.
 It's now the parser's responsibility to